davidwyly/rxn/README.md

 - [ ] Scheduler
 - [ ] Optional, modular plug-ins for loose coupling and greater flexibility

+## Hierarchical Namespacing and Autoloading

+Rxn uses a namespacing structure completely matches the directory structure, which is then used in its autoloading process.

+So if you created a class named `\Vendor\Product\Model\MyAwesomeModel`, and the directory structure is `{root}/vendor/product/model/MyAwesomeModel.class.php`, there's no need to put a `require` anywhere.
+Just invoke and go!
+This is one of the many ways in which Rxn reduces overhead.

 ## Error Handling
 Rxn lives, breathes, and eats exceptions.
 Just do this anywhere in your code:
 ```php